Jazz1-6/HousePricePredictor/README.md

 ---

-## ⚠️ Limitations
+## Limitations

-* Works only within this range:
+* Works only within these ranges:

-  * Area: 800–2000 sq ft
+  * Area: 800–2000
   * Bedrooms: 1–4
-  * Age: 1–15 years
+  * Age: 1–15
-* Small dataset (only a few entries)
+* Very small dataset
-* Not suitable for real-world pricing
+* Not accurate for real-world use

 ---

-## 🎯 Learning Outcomes
+## What I Learned

-* Understanding of basic ML workflow
+* Basic ML workflow
-* Data preprocessing and splitting
-* Model training using Linear Regression
-* Evaluating model performance
+* How to train a model
+* How to evaluate it
-* Taking user input for predictions
+* How to take input and make predictions

 ---

-## 📌 Future Improvements
+## Future Improvements

-* Use a larger dataset
+* Use a bigger dataset
-* Add more features (location, bathrooms, etc.)
+* Add more features
-* Try advanced models (Decision Trees, Random Forest)
+* Try other models
-* Build a GUI or web app

 ---

-## 👨‍💻 Author
+## Author

-Jaswanth Kumar

----

-## ⭐ Note

-This is a beginner-level project created for learning purposes and does not represent real-world pricing accuracy.
+Your Name